-The Manager may, in the future, seek to elect some or all of the Sub-Funds into the TEF regime if it considers that it would be advantageous for the majority of investors in the Sub-Fund to do so.
-If the relevant Sub-Fund is elected into the TEF regime, the UK tax treatment of such Sub-Fund and its investors would be different to that set out above.
+The Manager may, in the future, seek to elect some or all of the Sub-Funds into the TEF regime if it considers that it would be advantageous for the majority of investors in the Scheme to do so.
+If a Sub-Fund is elected into the TEF regime, the UK tax treatment of the relevant Sub-Fund and its investors would be different to that set out above.